 Hazardous Road Conditions

-Not only is speeding dangerous, but in certain circumstances even driving at regular speeds is irresponsible.
-People often think of fog, sleet, or heavy rain when they think of “driving too fast for conditions.”
+Not only is speeding dangerous but in certain circumstances, even driving at regular speeds is irresponsible.
+People often think of fog, sleet, or heavy rain when they think of “driving too fast for the conditions.”
 However, these are not the only times when road conditions can be a factor in an accident.

 Although lower speed limits are posted in construction zones, some drivers will not adhere to those limits.
 Truck drivers are no exception.
 They may be in a rush to make a delivery deadline or believe that since there are no construction workers on the road, they can safely carry on at the regular highway speed.